spiral/docs/basic/structure.md

 # Application Structure
-Framework does not enforce any specific namespace or directory structure, you can freely change them.
+The framework does not enforce any specific namespace or directory structure, you can freely change them.

 # Directories
 The directory structure can be controlled via `mapDirectories` method of Kernel class.
 By